chrisalee27-dotcom/IT-Security-Labs/Ticket-006-Suspicious-Port-Investigation/README.md

 Observation:

-The scan indicated that the ports were **filtered**, meaning a firewall or filtering device was preventing Nmap from determining the port state.
+The scan results indicated that the ports were **filtered**, suggesting that a firewall or filtering mechanism was blocking the scan.

 ---

 # Step 2 — Disable Windows Firewall for Testing

-To determine whether the host firewall was responsible for filtering the scan results, the Windows Defender Firewall was temporarily disabled.
+To verify whether the firewall was responsible for filtering the scan results, the Windows Defender Firewall was temporarily disabled.

 Command used: